| | |

 Step 1: Clean Tiles

-Clean the tiles with dawn dish soap and a sponge.
+Clean the tiles with Dawn dish soap and a sponge.
 You want to make sure that you are cutting the grease and grim.

 hand using sponge to clean and prep backsplash to be painted.